slowtacocar/pieslide/Testing.md

 - Ensure that scrolling the main container does not move the sidebar or navbar
 - Generate an error and make sure the error alert is formatted correctly

+#### Panes

+- Delete all panes
+- Ensure that all styles appear correct
+- Add some panes
+- Ensure that all styles appear correct
+- Ensure the embed pane is styled correctly

 #### Slides table

 - Delete all images
 - Ensure that all styles appear correct
-- Add some images and ensure the progress modal appears and is styled correctly
+- Add some images
 - Ensure that all styles appear correct
 - View the preview on a couple of images and ensure the modal appears correct
 - Ensure the table scrolls if needed